Bulletin #2072, Maine Poultry Facts: Hatching Your Own Chicks

 Getting ready for the hatch

 Damerow, Gail.
-A Guide to Raising Chickens.
-Storey Books, 1995.
+Storey’s Guide to Raising Chickens.
+Storey Books, 4th edition.
+2017.

 Damerow, Gail.
 The Chicken Health Handbook.
 Storey Books, 1994.

 Sanfilipo, Lisa Marie.
 “Incubation and Brooding.”
 Brigadoon Farm website, 2000.

 Austic, Richard and Malden Nesheim.
 Poultry Production.
 Lea and Febiger, 1990.

 Virtual Hatch Project, Virginia Tech, College of Agri & Life Science, undated, https://www.sites.ext.vt.edu/virtualfarm/poultry/poultry_incubation.html

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.

 © 2009, 2020

 Call 800.287.0274 (in Maine), or 207.581.3188, for information on publications and program offerings from University of Maine Cooperative Extension, or visit extension.umaine.edu.